ediarum/ediarum.WEB/API.md

 Returns a list of all items of an object type or relation type as JSON.

+For the list of objects see the newer [OPENAPI documentation](openapi.xml).

 *Attention: Because of performance issues only 10'000 entries are returned.
 If more are requested please use the `limit` parameter.*